UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

          matlab -nodisplay -nosplash -r "gpu-matlab-script.m"

 .. keypoints::

    - The SLURM scheduler handles allocations to the calculation/compute nodes
-   - Batch jobs runs without interaction with user
+   - Batch jobs run without interaction with user
    - A batch script consists of a part with SLURM parameters describing the allocation and a second part describing the actual work within the job, for instance one or several Matlab scripts.
    - You can run MATLAB as a batch job through a batch script or from inside MATLAB (shell or GUI)
    - Remember to include possible input arguments to the MATLAB script in the batch script.
-   - You need to configure MATLAB before submitting batch jobs.
+   - **You need to configure MATLAB before submitting batch jobs.**